qfpl/state-machine-testing-course/level00/README.md

 Complete the tests by filling in the various generators and pre/post-conditions.

-## OPTIONALLY
+## OPTIONAL EXTENSION

-**NB:** These exercises are for your entertainment and education, they are not required for course.
+**NB:** These exercises are for your entertainment and education, they are not required for the course.

 Complete the Prisms and define property tests to validate that a given prism abides by the [prism laws](https://hackage.haskell.org/package/lens/docs/Control-Lens-Prism.html).